chrislavender/WaveTableSynth/README.md

     - (void)changeMidiNoteToNoteNum:(int)noteNum atVoiceIndex:(int)voiceIndex;
     - (void)midiNoteOff:(int)noteNum atVoiceIndex:(int)voiceIndex;

-True polyphony is not yet fully supported but there groundwork is there.
-Of course folks are welcome to submit pull requests.
+True polyphony is not yet fully supported but the groundwork is there.

 Global volume can be controlled by the AQSynth's (AQSound's super)